Izzycious/DevRel-Community-Strategy/Building-community/Building-A-community-from-scratch.md

 </details>

 <details>
-    <summary>An Example of how to build a developer community from scratch using compossable finance as case study:</summary>
+    <summary>An Example of how to build a developer community from scratch using https://coherent.sh/ as case study:</summary>
 <p>

 #### A notion page highlighting how to pick up the strategy and use it on a product.